-In most cases, osteoporosis in children is caused by an underlying medical condition or by medication used to treat the condition, or a lifestyle factor.
+In most cases, juvenile osteoporosis is caused by an underlying medical condition, certain medications used to treat a medical condition or a lifestyle factor.

-- medication – such as some types of cancer treatments, anticonvulsant medication (used to manage epilepsy) or corticosteroids (used to treat a wide range of diseases including arthritis and asthma)
+- – such as some types of treatments, anticonvulsant medication (used to manage ) or corticosteroids (used to treat a wide range of conditions including and )

-- lifestyle – inadequate nutrition (especially lack of calcium and vitamin D), or excessive exercise that leads to disruption of the menstrual cycle.
-Children who are bedridden or have prolonged periods of immobility are at increased risk of juvenile osteoporosis because they are unable to participate in weight-bearing activities that encourage bone density.
-Inadequate dietary intake, smoking and alcohol may also lead to osteoporosis in children.
+- lifestyle factors – children who are bedridden or have prolonged periods of immobility are at increased risk of juvenile osteoporosis because they’re unable to participate in that encourage bone density.
+Inadequate dietary intake, and may also lead to juvenile osteoporosis.

 - physical examination